ujjwalkrishna7/random-theme-generator/README.md

 ## Usage

--Ensure that you are using Adobe Illustrator CC 2020 or above.
+- Ensure that you are using Adobe Illustrator CC 2020 or above.
--Download ZXP/UXP Installer provided by AEScripts : [https://aescripts.com/learn/zxp-installer/]
+- Download ZXP/UXP Installer provided by AEScripts : [https://aescripts.com/learn/zxp-installer/]
--Now install the .zxp file from dist/zxp/ , using the ZXP Installer -Now open Illustrator and go to Window —> Extension —> Random Theme Generator v1.0
+- Now install the .zxp file from dist/zxp/ , using the ZXP Installer
+- Now open Illustrator and go to Window —> Extension —> Random Theme Generator v1.0

 ## Quick Start Guide for Developers